Michael Ironside: Career

-He voiced comic book villain Darkseid in the DC Animated Universe, specifically Superman: The Animated Series, Justice League and Justice League Unlimited, and reprised the role in 2020 the DC Universe/HBO Max web series Harley Quinn.
-Ironside's performance as Darkseid was met with wide critical acclaim, with some comparing the impact it had on the character to that of Mark Hamill's voice performance as the Joker.
+Ironside voiced comic book villain Darkseid in the DC Animated Universe, including Superman: The Animated Series, Justice League and Justice League Unlimited.
+He later reprised the role in the 2018 video game Lego DC Supervillains and the 2020 DC Universe/HBO Max web series Harley Quinn.
 In one episode of The New Batman Adventures, he voiced Batman in a Batman: The Dark Knight Returns sequence.
-Another part he played in the DC Comics universe was Lois Lane's father, General Sam Lane in three episodes of Smallville.He has worked in video games as the voice of Tom Clancy's character Sam Fisher in the Splinter Cell games and is cast as the Global Defense Initiative's Lieutenant General Jack Granger in Command & Conquer 3: Tiberium Wars.
-Ironside signed a five-year deal to portray Captain Jonas Trager in the SpaceWorks Television science fiction series, Ice Planet but the show was not produced.
+Another part he played in the DC Comics universe was Lois Lane's father, General Sam Lane in three episodes of Smallville.

+Ironside has worked in video games as the voice of character Sam Fisher in the Tom Clancy's Splinter Cell games and Jack Granger in Command & Conquer 3: Tiberium Wars.
+He signed a five-year deal to portray Captain Jonas Trager in the SpaceWorks Television science-fiction series, Ice Planet but the show was not produced.

 In 2009, he starred in The Beacon under the direction of Michael Stokes.

 In 2010, Ironside guest starred in season 4, episode 1 ("Friends and Enemies") of Burn Notice.

 In 2011, Ironside appeared in the film: X-Men: First Class, playing the Captain of the 7th Fleet.
 He appeared in Justified playing a supporting role as a Detroit hitman the following year.
-He also voiced the role of Ultra Magnus in season 3 of the Transformers Prime Beast Hunters television series in 2013.
+He also voiced the role of Ultra Magnus in season 3 of the Transformers: Prime Beast Hunters television series in 2013.

 Ironside appeared in the TV series Walker, Texas Ranger as 'The Chairman'.

 In 2015, he appeared in the television series The Flash as Lewis Snart, the father of Captain Cold.
 Also in 2015, he starred as the main villain Zeus in the cult hit film Turbo Kid.

 In 2016, he portrayed General Douglas MacArthur in the 4-part miniseries Tokyo Trial.

 In 2018, he played J. P. Morgan in 4 episodes of TNT's The Alienist.